๐ŸŽฒIntro to Statistics

 Why This Matters

-Regression analysis is the backbone of statistical inference and prediction—it's how we move from observing patterns to quantifying relationships and making data-driven decisions.
-In your intro stats course, you're being tested on your ability to choose the right regression method for different data types and research questions, interpret output correctly (coefficients, significance, fit), and recognize when assumptions are violated.
-These skills show up repeatedly in both multiple-choice questions and FRQs.
+Regression analysis is how we move from observing patterns to quantifying relationships and making predictions.
+In intro stats, you need to choose the right regression method for different data types, interpret output correctly (coefficients, significance, fit), and recognize when assumptions are violated.

-The methods below demonstrate core statistical principles: linearity vs. non-linearity, continuous vs. categorical outcomes, model complexity vs. interpretability, and the bias-variance tradeoff.
-Don't just memorize which regression does what—understand why you'd pick one over another and what the output actually tells you.
-That conceptual understanding is what separates a 3 from a 5.
+The methods below cover core statistical principles: linearity vs. non-linearity, continuous vs. categorical outcomes, and model complexity vs. interpretability.
+Don't just memorize which regression does what.
+Understanding why you'd pick one over another and what the output actually tells you is what matters most on exams.

 Modeling Linear Relationships

 These foundational methods assume your variables have a straight-line relationship.
-The key mechanism is minimizing the sum of squared residuals to find the best-fitting line through your data.
+They work by minimizing the sum of squared residuals to find the best-fitting line through your data.

 Simple Linear Regression

-• Slope (b) interpretation tells you the expected change in Y for each one-unit increase in X; the y-intercept (a) is Y's predicted value when X equals zero
+The slope (b) tells you the expected change in Y for each one-unit increase in X. The y-intercept (a) is Y's predicted value when X equals zero (which sometimes doesn't make practical sense, so interpret it carefully).

 Multiple Linear Regression

-Compare: Simple vs. Multiple Linear Regression—both predict continuous outcomes using least squares, but multiple regression lets you isolate individual predictor effects and control for confounding.
-If an FRQ gives you several potential explanatory variables, multiple regression is your go-to.
+Compare: Simple vs. Multiple Linear Regression: both predict continuous outcomes using least squares, but multiple regression lets you isolate individual predictor effects and control for confounding.
+If a problem gives you several potential explanatory variables, multiple regression is your go-to.

 Handling Non-Linear Patterns

 When your scatterplot shows curves rather than lines, these methods capture relationships that linear models miss.
-The underlying principle is adding flexibility to your model while watching for overfitting.
+The tradeoff is adding flexibility to your model while watching for overfitting.

 Polynomial Regression

-• Degree selection matters—higher degrees fit training data better but risk overfitting, where the model captures noise rather than true patterns
+A quadratic (X2X^2) term captures a single curve, a cubic (X3X^3) captures an S-shape, and so on.
+Degree selection matters: higher degrees fit your current data better but risk overfitting, where the model captures random noise rather than the true underlying pattern.

-• Still technically linear in its parameters (the b coefficients), which means ordinary least squares estimation still works
+One thing that surprises students: polynomial regression is still technically "linear" in its parameters (the b coefficients), so ordinary least squares estimation still works.

 Time Series Regression